LeeAnnEditor/o365hq/blog/Literally every segment of Microsoft's business increased revenue this quarter.md

 +++
 title = "Literally every segment of Microsoft's business increased revenue this quarter." description = "Microsoft continues to rake in huge money from its enterprise-focused “intelligent cloud” offering, of which Azure is a major factor.
-Indeed, server products and cloud services led to a 24 percent increase in Microsoft&#8217;s intelligent cloud segment; total revenues for intelligent cloud were $8.6 billion.
+Indeed, server products and cloud services led to a 24 percent increase in Microsoft's intelligent cloud segment; total revenues for intelligent cloud were $8.6 billion.
 Azure revenue in particular increased 76 percent. " date = 2018-10-25

 [taxonomies]